Ford Granada (North America): Body

 The first-generation Ford Granada was offered as a four-door sedan and two-door coupe.
 In a major shift away from the Coke-bottle styling of the Ford Maverick, the Granada adopted a combination of both U.S. and European design elements.
 The roofline of the four-door sedan was heavily influenced by Mercedes-Benz, along with the proportion of the taillamps and grille.
-The two-door was given a separate roofline; the trapezoidal door window with an opera window in the B/C-pillar was a design feature later used in the Ford Thunderbird, Ford Fairmont Futura coupe, Ford LTD 2-door, Ford LTD II and all of their Mercury badged counterparts.
+The two-door was given a separate roofline; the trapezoidal door window with an opera window in the B/C-pillar was a design feature later used in the Ford Thunderbird, Ford LTD 2-door, Ford LTD II and all of their Mercury badged counterparts.

 While designed independently from the U.S. Ford Granada, the European Ford Granada Mark II (produced from 1977 to 1982) would adopt similar design features as its four-door U.S. counterpart, including the roofline and rear fascia.
 For 1978, the exterior of the Ford Granada underwent a mid-cycle revision, concentrating on the front fascia.
 In addition to a revised grille design, the round headlamps were replaced by rectangular units stacked above the turn signal lenses (to more closely match the design of the Ford LTD II and the Mercedes-Benz W114).
 The rear fascia was given revised taillamp lenses and revised center panel trim if optionally equipped.
 In the interest of aerodynamics, the sideview mirrors were changed from rectangular to oval.